The Hearing Board Process

 Can I appeal a Student Conduct and Mediation board decision?

-Any decision of a hearing body which affirms the charges against a student may be appealed to the dean of students or designee by the student found responsible by the board.
-In those cases when it has been recommended that a student be suspended, dismissed, or expelled from the university, the student shall have the right of appeal directly to the associate vice president of student life and dean of students.
-In all cases, the request for appeal must be submitted in writing to the student conduct and mediation programs office within three (3) calendar days of the date of receipt of the original written decision by the student.
-If the third day falls on a weekend or holiday, the time is extended to the next regular work day.
-The original decision of the hearing body shall be final and conclusive, if no appeal is made within the prescribed time period.
+Any recommendation of a hearing body which affirms the charges against a student may be appealed to the associate vice president and dean of students or designee by the student found responsible by the board, including those cases where it has been recommended that a student be suspended.
+For cases where it has been recommended that a student be dismissed or expelled from the university, the student found responsible by the board may appeal to the president or designee.
+In all cases, the request for appeal must be submitted in writing to the student conduct and mediation programs office within three (3) business days of the date of receipt of the original written decision by the student.
+The original decision of the hearing body shall be final and conclusive, if no appeal is made within the prescribed time.

 Your Right to an Advisor